 The third message of the protocol is sent by the authenticator to the supplicant.
-This message includes the ANonce sent in the first message, a message integrity code (MIC), the group key and its identifier, and again some information of the negotiated association.
+This message includes the ANonce sent in the first message, a message integrity code (MIC), the group key and its identifier, and again some information including the counter increased by one.
 Finally, the fourth message of the protocol, sent by the supplicant, ends the procedure.
+In this fourth message the supplicant informs the authenticator about the end of the procedure and includes the key replay counter and a MIC computed over the message.
 A simplified version of the protocol is depicted in Figure 3.

-In case there is an error, such as non-matching integrity codes or counters with false value, during the procedure, the devices discard the flawed messages.
+In case there is an error, such as non-matching integrity

+codes or counters with false value, during the procedure, the devices discard the flawed messages.

-After successfully performing the handshake, the station and the access point can now send encrypted data using the pair-wise key between themselves.
+After successfully performing the handshake, the station and the access point can now send secure frames using the pair-wise key between themselves.
 In addition, the devices can be sure that the recipient holds the same PMK and that the PMK is still valid.